redpencilio/ldes-delta-pusher-service/README.md

 ```

 Checkpoints can be created by specifying a value for the `CRON_CHECKPOINT` environment variable in the form of a normal cron time string.

+## Auto Healing and Checkpoints

+When using checkpoints and checkpoints together, the auto healing will notice that checkpoints are available and restore the LDES stream starting from the second to last checkpoint.
+That way, changes that may not have been healed before the creation of the last checkpoint will still be healed in the LDES stream.